awsdocs/aws-kms-developer-guide/doc_source/monitoring-cloudwatch.md

 }
 ```

-### Deletion of a CMK<a name="kms-events-deletion"></a>
+### KMS CMK Deletion<a name="kms-events-deletion"></a>

-When you [schedule key deletion](deleting-keys.md) for a CMK, AWS KMS enforces a waiting period before deleting the CMK\.
-After the waiting period ends, AWS KMS deletes the CMK and sends a corresponding event to CloudWatch Events\.
+When you [schedule key deletion](deleting-keys.md) of a KMS key, AWS KMS enforces a waiting period before deleting the KMS key\.
+After the waiting period ends, AWS KMS deletes the KMS key and sends a `KMS CMK Deletion` event to CloudWatch Events\.
 AWS KMS guarantees this CloudWatch event\.
-Due to retries, it might generate multiple events within a few seconds that delete the same CMK\.
+Due to retries, it might generate multiple events within a few seconds that delete the same KMS key\.

  The following is an example of this event\.